Rev. Matthew Rotert, Pastor

 Fr.
 Fox attended Holy Apostles College & Seminary in Cromwell, Connecticut and holds masters degrees in Divinity and Moral Theology.
 His formation has included diocesan assignments at Camps Savio and Bosco, Coronation Parish in Grandview, St. Ann in Plattsburg, St. Joseph in Easton, and Good Shepherd in Smithville.
 He is happy to be close to his mother and his sister and her family, all of whom live in Lee’s Summit.

 Our senior priest in residence, Fr.
 Terry Bruce, is a proud graduate of St. Peter’s School.
 He attended Hogan High School and St. John’s Seminary in Kansas City before entering the seminary at Conception Abbey to study for the priesthood.
 He will celebrate the 50th anniversary of his ordination in 2017.

 Fr.Terry celebrated his first Mass at St. Peter’s on Pentecost Sunday in 1967.
 Since then, he has served as Associate Pastor in four parishes and as Pastor in six, including Holy Trinity in Weston, St. Ann’s in Independence, St. Gregory’s in Maryville, St. Cyril’s in Sugar Creek, and Holy Cross and St. Elizabeth’s in Kansas City.
-He also spent a year and a half working as a missionary in Bolivia.
+He retired in 2013, but then served as Parish Administrator at St. Mary’s Parish in St. Joseph and at St. Margaret of Scotland Church in Lee’s Summit.
+During his career, he also spent a year and a half working as a missionary in Bolivia.